Axo-s/Yantra-launcher-needlessly-modified-/README.md

-# yantra-app-launcher
+# Yantra-launcher-needlessly-modified

 ![Yantra Launcher Store Cover](https://github.com/coderGtm/yantra-app-launcher/assets/66418526/1e998174-5481-4b5d-96bb-3ebc7e4d857e)

-A Minimal CLI-based Android App Launcher.
+A CLI-based Android App Launcher.
+Forked from Yantra app launcher

 ## Installation
 To contribute to this project, you would need to fork it on GitHub.
 After that, clone your forked repository onto your local machine and open in with Android Studio